About us

 • In late 2018, we initiated online classes on R and bioinformatics for college students and post-doctoral researchers.

-• Mohua Bose, PhD is the founder of Coding for Medicine LLC.
-She received her PhD in organic chemistry from University of Nebrasaka, Lincoln.
+• Mohua Bose, PhD is the Founder of Coding for Medicine LLC.
+She received her PhD in Organic chemistry from University of Nebrasaka, Lincoln.
 Her extensive research experience spans the interface of chemistry and biology such as manipulating proteins and probing biological systems with specifically designed small molecules.
-Dr. Bose worked on <A href=https://pubmed.ncbi.nlm.nih.gov/16402807/>cutting edge problems in chemical biology</A> in the lab of Peter G. Schultz at The Scripps Research Institute and then in the lab of Gerald R. Crabtree at Stanford University School of Medicine.
+Dr. Bose worked on cutting edge problems in chemical biology in the lab of Peter G. Schultz at The Scripps Research Institute and then in the lab of Gerald R. Crabtree at Stanford University School of Medicine.
 She developed low-cost diagnostics for infectious diseases at InBios International Inc, Seattle and now consults in biotechnology for technology commercialization.

-Manoj P. Samanta, PhD has been a bioinformatics researcher for over twenty years, and he published several high-profile papers including the electric eel genome paper.
+Manoj P. Samanta, PhD has been a bioinformatics researcher for twenty five years, and he published several high-profile papers including the electric eel genome paper.
 He worked at the NASA Ames Research Center and Hewlett Packard, Palo Alto, CA. Dr. Samanta received his M.S. and PhD from Purdue University, where he conducted research on nanotechnology.
 He completed his B. Tech. in Electronics and Electrical Communications at the Indian Institute of Technology, where he received the Institute Silver Medal for top academic performance.
 He was also a member of the Indian national team at the 1989 International Maths Olympiad.